 Congressman Van Drew served four terms in the New Jersey state senate before getting elected to Congress, according to the handout.
 Nov.
 3, 2020, he was elected for his second term as Congressman and was sworn in on Jan.
 3, 2021.

 Andrew Slowinski, a political science major and economics minor at Rowan, introduced Congressman Van Drew to the stage.

 Congressman Van Drew came to the stage and immediately credited Rowan University President Ali Houshmand, saying he has a “tremendous vision.”

 He also let the audience know that he was going to be very candid– saying that the viewers may agree or disagree with the various points he was going to make.

 “I’m going to tell the truth and I know that sounds like an oxymoron for a politician,” Congressman Van Drew said.

-After running as a Democrat for all of his career, Congressman Van Drew switched to the Republican party in December of 2019.
-The announcement was made from the oval office, while Congressman Van Drew sat next to Donald Trump.
+After running as a Democrat for all of his career, Congressman Van Drew switched to the Republican party in December 2019.
+The announcement was made from the Oval Office, while Congressman Van Drew sat next to Donald Trump.

 Van Drew, while talking to the audience in the Enynon Ballroom, emphasized the need for both parties to be able to work together while still recognizing each other’s differences.